 • They can be either a current or recent employer.

 • They should comment on your role and experience and how it is relevant to your chosen course.

-• They should also comment your leadership skills and experience and potential to be a future chance agent.
+• They should also comment on your leadership skills and experience and potential to bring change in your field.

-• If you do not have any work experience then you must provide a second academic reference.
+• If you do not have any professional experience then you must provide a second academic or voluntary reference.